kael-shipman/sample-js-address-book/README.md

 It is not meant to serve any real purpose other than to demonstrate the way you might do certain things in native javascript.

+Run by typing `./src/address-book` from the repo root.